amtul-nazneen/hadoop-mapreduce/result/Results.md

      * **18676,18712**	99
      * **18722,18729**	99

-### Question 3
+### In Memory Join
-1. Use in-memory join to answer this question.
-Given any two Users (they are friends) as input, output the list of the names and the date of birth (mm/dd/yyyy) of their mutual friends.
+1. Using in-memory join, given any two Users (they are friends) as input, output the list of the names and the date of birth (mm/dd/yyyy) of their mutual friends.
 Use the userdata.txt to get the extra user information.
      * Input: ``soc-LiveJournal1Adj.txt`` contains the adjacency list and the ``userdata.txt`` contains dummy data
      * Output Format: ``UserA id, UserB id, list of [names: date of birth (mm/dd/yyyy)]`` of their mutual Friends.
 2. Results
      * **28041,28056**	Taylor:8/17/1973,Carl:11/10/1981,Stephanie:9/21/1965

-### Question 4
+### Reduce Side Join
 1. Use reduce-side join and job chaining.
 Calculate the maximum age of the direct friends of each user.
 Sort the users based on the calculated maximum age in descending order as described in step 1.
 Output the top 10 users with their address and the calculated maximum age.
      * Input: ``soc-LiveJournal1Adj.txt`` contains the adjacency list and the ``userdata.txt`` contains dummy data
      * Output Format: ``User A, 1000 Anderson blvd, Dallas, TX, 60``